nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests for help.
+1. User requests for help
-2. CakeCollate shows a list of commands, their formats, descriptions, and examples.
+2. CakeCollate shows a list of commands, their formats, descriptions, and examples

     Use case ends.